flathub-infra/documentation/docs/02-for-app-authors/05-submission.md

 ### I can't see the app in my authored apps on the developer portal-why?

-The website should show the app on your authored apps after a while the _official_ build has been published post merge.
-You need to have write access to the Flathub app repository and login to the website.
+Once the app’s submission has been merged and the _official_ build has been published, the website should show the app on your authored apps after a short time.
+You need to have write access to the Flathub app repository and log in to the website.

 If it does not work, please press the "Refresh" button [here](https://flathub.org/developer-portal) and it should show up.